leangjia/blender_docs/trunk/blender_docs/manual/video_editing/sequencer/navigating.rst

    to call for a refresh of the rendered image (since the movement may not affect the rendered image).
    If an image or video, used as a strip, is changed by some application outside of Blender, Blender has no real way of being notified from your operating system.

+Sync Visible Range
+   Synchronize the visible range with other time based editors.

 Show Seconds :kbd:`Ctrl-T`
    Shows seconds instead of frames on the time axis.
 Show Offsets